ethereum/devp2p/discv5/discv5-wire.md

 The maximum size of any packet is 1280 bytes.
 Implementations should not generate or process packets larger than this size.
 Most messages are smaller than this limit by definition, the exception being the NODES message.
-FINDNODE returns up to 16 records, plus other data, and TOPICQUERY may also distribute a significantly long list of ENRs.
+FINDNODE returns up to 16 records, plus other data.
 As per specification the maximum size of an ENR is 300 bytes.
 A NODES message containing all FINDNODE response records would be at least 4800 bytes, not including additional data such as the header.
 To stay below the size limit, NODES responses are sent as multiple messages and specify the total number of responses in the message.

 The minimum size of any Discovery v5 packet is 63 bytes.
 Implementations should reject packets smaller than this size.